St. Modwen Properties

-St. Modwen Properties Ltd. is a British-based property investment and development business specialising in the regeneration and remediation of brownfield land and urban environments.
-It is headquartered in Birmingham and has a network of four regional offices across the UK.
+St. Modwen Properties Ltd. was a British-based property investment and development business specialising in the regeneration and remediation of brownfield land and urban environments.
+It was headquartered in Birmingham and had a network of four regional offices across the UK.
 It was listed on the London Stock Exchange until it was acquired by The Blackstone Group in August 2021.